Absolventa/absolventa.github.io/_drafts/use-nginx-to-enable-ssl-tls-for-your-rails-development.md

 3. Your Rails app is running on localhost:3000

 You can download the script from [Absolventa's Github repo](https://raw.githubusercontent.com/Absolventa/dotfiles/master/nginx-ssl-setup.sh).
-Run it on your machine with `bash nginx-ssl-setup.sh` and follow the instructions on the screen.
+Run it on your machine with `bash nginx-ssl-setup.sh` and follow the instructions on your terminal.
 If you stray from the Happy Path™, feel free to send a PR our way!